 Have I told you that you’re my lucidity?
 The clearest thought that settles somewhere in the back of a shadowed mind, and slowly, gently, inch by inch, lights it up, until I’m smiling again though my eyes are bloodshot and I’m staring like someone catatonic, looking through the phases of my life and time?
 You […]Read more "Lucidity"

-A lament rises from these dry bones, encased in a coffin of a life gone by, when I was young, my father the demon, said, “I am thine and thou art mine,” with a devilish, deceitful, duplicitous grin, when I was young, my mother the angel said, “Stay strong and surely, you’ll succeed,” with a […]Read more "A song of experience"
+A lament rises from these dry bones, encased in a coffin of a wasted life, when I was young, my father the demon, said, “I am thine and thou art mine,” with a devilish, deceitful, duplicitous grin, when I was young, my mother the angel said, “Stay strong and surely, you’ll succeed,” with a sincere, […]Read more "A song of experience"

 My sorrow, she comes to me, when lifeless apartment complexes with windows like cardboard boxes with holes punched in them replace the honey chested, sweet, ashen-winged thrush with her vivacious, polyphonic birdsong, and echoes of who I’ve become are the only voices in my mind, saying, “You’re forever failing, and falling into a fading symphony…you’re […]Read more "Lessons"